-Disclaimer: The following is a reminder from the friendly folks at WilderHill[®] who worry about liability.
-Performance figures quoted represent past performance only, no guarantee of future results.
+Disclaimer: The following is a reminder from the friendly folks at WilderHill® who worry about liability.
+Performance figures represent past performance only, no guarantee of future results.
 Views expressed are not investment advice and should not be considered as predictive in nature.
-Positions in ECO Index[®], NEX, OCEAN can & do change after rebalancings.
+Positions in ECO Index®, NEX, OCEAN, Hydrogen, and Wind can & do change after rebalancings.
 Discussions of past performance do not guarantee, and are not indicative of, future performance.
 The Indexes aim to capture volatile sectors, & are volatile too, subject to well above-average changes in valuation.
-While these materials are intended to provide some very general information, nothing is offered as investment advice: it is believed to be mainly reliable, but we do not warrant completeness, timeliness, or accuracy.
-WilderHill Clean Energy Index[®] (ECO) is published & owned by WilderShares[®] LLC; NEX Index by WilderHill New Energy Finance LLC; and Cool Climate[TM] Clean Solutions (OCEAN) Index by Progressive Index LLC: no financial instruments or products based on them are sponsored or sold by these entities; and they make no representation regarding advisability of investing in product(s).
-Marks to WilderHill[®], Clean Energy Index[®], ECO Index[®], WilderShares[®], Cool Climate[TM] are registered property; all rights reserved.
+While these materials are intended to provide very general information, nothing is offered as investment advice: it is believed mainly reliable, but we do not warrant completeness, timeliness, or accuracy.
+Clean Energy Index® (ECO) is published & owned by WilderShares®; Global NEX, Hydrogen Economy (W2X), and Wind Energy (WNX) Indexes by WilderHill New Energy Finance; and Cool ClimateTM (OCEAN) by Progressive Index: no financial instruments or products based on them are sponsored or sold by these entities, and they make no representation regarding advisability of investing in product(s).
+Marks to WilderHill®, Clean Energy Index®, ECO Index®, WilderShares®, Cool ClimateTM are registered property; all rights reserved.